Delta Air Lines, Inc. (DAL) Stock Price & Analysis

 Structure Analysis

 DAL Short positioning looks normal.
-Current days to cover is 2.2 trading days, meaning short positions would unwind somewhat slower than average.
+Current days to cover is 1.9 trading days, meaning short positions could unwind at a normal pace.
 Short covering is likely to have a normal impact on price moves.
+No meaningful structural fragility is currently detected (Fragility Score 19/100, DTC percentile 55%) with short positioning continuing to expand and liquidity softening modestly (volume -9%).

 No clear bull trap characteristics detected.
 Recent price behavior remains broadly consistent with current positioning.This reading helps confirm that current price action remains structurally healthy and does not indicate elevated trap risk.